Why Your "Professionalism" Might Be a Trauma Response: Understanding the Fawn Response at Work

 The "Golden Handcuffs" of High-Functioning Fawning

-If you are a Fawner, you are likely the favorite employee.
+If you are a fawner, you are likely the favorite employee.
 You don't cause friction.
 You absorb other people's stress.
 You make narcissistic leaders feel secure and disorganized leaders feel managed.

 This creates a set of "Golden Handcuffs."